csula-acm-upperclassman/Accord/README.md

 Note: View Components can be replaced, but Non-View Components should not be.
 Divs are simply div tags contained within the respective component (view and non-view)

+Design Responsibilities for each team:
+- If you have a View Component, you need to manage the styling
+	- Create CSS

 Login, General App Layout, & Firebase Team
 - Components Responsibilities:
 	- App Component